badoo/pinba2/t1ha/README.md

 ./SMHasher t1ha
 ```

-For properly performance please use at least GCC 5.4 or Clang 3.8,
+For properly performance please use at least GCC 5.5, Clang 6.0 or Visual Studio 2017.
-at the worst Visual Studio 2015 (MSVC 19).

 ### Scores

-Please take in account that the results is significantly depends on actual CPU, compiler version and CFLAGS.
+Please take in account that the results is significantly depend on actual CPU, compiler version and CFLAGS.
-The results below were obtained on:
+The results below were obtained in **2016** with:
  - CPU: `Intel(R) Core(TM) i7-6700K CPU`;
  - Compiler: `gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.4)`;
  - CFLAGS: `-march=native -O3 -fPIC`;